zgoldberg22/diamond-hands-app/README.md

 pip install -r requirements.txt
 ```

 In the `backend` folder, run the `main.py` file with the command below (you may need to install some of the libraries in this file in your own virtual env).
-Open a new browser tab and this should run on port `127.0.0.1:5000`.
+Open a new browser tab and this should run on port `http://0.0.0.0:10000`.
 Once you open this window, you should see "DIAMOND HANDS".
 ```
-python3 main.py
+gunicorn --chdir backend main:app --bind 0.0.0.0:10000
 ```

 *Note: The data is being pulled from encrypted JSON files to keep the data private.
 This requires a `.env` file with the secret keys.*